 10.2.2.2 Media storage function procedures

-The media storage function shall act as an HTTP server as defined in annex A of 3GPP TS 24.482 [24].
+The media storage function on the MCData content server shall act as an HTTP server as defined in annex A of 3GPP TS 24.482 [24].

 NOTE: The HTTP server validates the MCData ID in the bearer access token of the Authorization header field of an HTTP request as specified in 3GPP TS 24.482 [24].